Catalan separatists rally as movement frays 5 years on

 “It has to be the people on the street and the institutions committed to independence who achieve independence and that the Spanish state will oppose us,” Feliu said.
 “If we wait for the approval of the Spanish state, we won’t get anywhere.”

-Feliu told the huge crowd in downtown Barcelona that “this rally has put the fear,” presumably, in the separatist parties.
+Feliu told the huge crowd in Barcelona that “this rally has put the fear” presumably, in the separatist parties.

+“The people never fail to live up to the circumstances.
+Politicians fail.
+And the current Catalan government is failing,” said Kevin Izaguirre, a 29-year-old store clerk attending the event.

 Aragonès did participate in other events on the holiday, but other members of his Republican Left of Catalonia party endured jeers of “Traitors!” from spectators when they made the traditional offering of flowers at a monument to a Catalan nationalist in Barcelona.